coetry/digitalpsychology.io/src/pages/scarcity/index.md

 ### Deadlines
 Give your prospects a reason to act now by exposing them to time limits.
-But be careful.
-Unfortunately, some businesses started using this technique in scammy ways which may lead people to consider your offer more carefully.
+But, be careful.
+Unfortunately, some businesses started using this technique in scammy ways, which may lead people to consider your offer more carefully.

 ![Scarcity Example: Deadlines](04-deadlines.png)

 ### Limited time offers with countdown timers
-Use animated timers to even more draw on people’s fear of missing out.
-This tactic is often used with some perceived benefit for acting fast like a reduced price or some additional bonus items.
+Use animated timers to draw even more on people’s fear of missing out.
+This tactic is often used with some perceived benefit for acting fast, like a reduced price or some additional bonus items.

 ![Scarcity Example: Limited time offers with countdown timers](05-limited-time-countdown.png)

 ### Time constraints for next-day shipping
-Amazon shows the exact remaining time within the purchase has to be completed to qualify for next-day shipping.
-Shoppers who need a product immediately will impulsively buy it to ensure they get it the next day.
+Amazon shows the exact remaining time within which the purchase has to be completed to qualify for next-day shipping.
+Shoppers who need a product immediately will impulsively buy it to ensure that they get it the next day.

 ![Scarcity Example: Time constraints for next-day shipping](06-next-day-shipping.png)

 ### Reducing the free trial length
 When Hiten Shah, the co-founder of KISSmetrics, decreased the length of the trial period from 30 to 14 days, he saw a [102% increase in the usage](https://www.quicksprout.com/2013/01/14/11-obvious-ab-tests-you-should-try/) of the product.
-The reduction made the people feel that they had to use the service as soon as possible.
+The reduction made people feel that they had to use the service as soon as possible.

 ![Scarcity Example: Reducing the free trial length](07-reducing-trial-period.png)